potassco/clingraph/docs/clingraph/console.rst

 Latex integration
 =================

-The integration will latex generates latex code for the graphs using the `dot2tex <https://dot2tex.readthedocs.io/en/latest>`_ package.
+The integration generates latex code for the graphs using the `dot2tex <https://dot2tex.readthedocs.io/en/latest>`_ package.
 This feature allows the user to include mathematical notation in the labels.

 .. warning:: To use math notation (``$``) in labels, we advise the user to use the ``texlbl`` special attribute for the latex label instead of the normal ``label`` attribute.
 This will avoid problems with the escape characters.
 Note that edges require a ``label`` attribute to be defined (even if it is empty) in order for the ``texlbl`` attribute to have an effect.
 Additionally, the backslash ``\`` must be escaped.